 We discuss the importance of the Committee's deliberations and recommendations.
-We highlight some of the recent accomplishments of the Committee.
-Also, in two Exhibits to the chapter, we list past recommendations of the Committee that our Office has assessed as not fully implemented.
-We think reviewing these outstanding recommendations provides Committee members with an opportunity to ask Government officials why they have not dealt with these recommendations.
+We highlight some of its recent accomplishments.
+Also, in the Exhibit to the chapter, we set out the status of outstanding recommendations of the Committee.
+Reviewing these outstanding recommendations provides the Committee members with an opportunity to ask Government officials why they have not dealt with these recommendations.